Enduring Times of Testing, Trials, and Suffering

 1 Peter 1:3-7 ESV

-• Required suffering: God required suffering in the life of Jesus for the salvation of humanity.
-As disciples of Jesus we will be required to suffer for Him just like Jesus did.
+Required suffering: God ordained suffering in the life of Jesus for the salvation of humanity.
+In the same way, as disciples of Jesus, we will be called to suffer for Him, just as He suffered.

-We need to make sure our suffering is for Christ and not from our own sinful choices.
+We must be sure that our suffering is for Christ and not the result of our own sinful choices.

-Now let’s look at how Jesus laid down His desires for the will of the Father.
-When He chose to do this, He took on the choice to suffer what He did not desire to suffer.
+Now let us consider how Jesus laid down His own desires for the will of the Father.
+In choosing obedience, He willingly accepted suffering that He did not desire, submitting Himself fully to the Father’s will.

 39 And he came out and went, as was his custom, to the Mount of Olives, and the disciples followed him.
 40 And when he came to the place, he said to them, “Pray that you may not enter into temptation.”
 41 And he withdrew from them about a stone's throw, and knelt down and prayed, 42 saying, “Father, if you are willing, remove this cup from me.
 Nevertheless, not my will, but yours, be done.”
 43 And there appeared to him an angel from heaven, strengthening him.
 44 And being in agony he prayed more earnestly; and his sweat became like great drops of blood falling down to the ground.45 And when he rose from prayer, he came to the disciples and found them sleeping for sorrow, 46 and he said to them, “Why are you sleeping?
 Rise and pray that you may not enter into temptation.”